• Home

 Lisbon Portugal Hill

-The residents of the old city maneuver the hilly landscape by climbing flights of stairs, take elevators, or ride charming funiculars, and trolleys.
-If you’re in fairly good shape there are also hikes to explore the city’s vast lookout points.
+The residents of the old city maneuver the hilly landscape by climbing flights of stairs or by taking elevators.

 Stairs in Lisbon Portugal